Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-I opted to go with battery operated flashes.
+I opted to go with battery-operated flashes.
 In this case, I used my Flashpoint XPLOR 600 Pro with a 26″ beauty dish and two eVOLV 200 flashes with some Cheetahstand gridded strip boxes (you can see those in the BTS shot above).

 This setup worked perfectly.
 The system was lightweight and portable.
 I kept the XPLOR 600 Pro on a Matthews C-Stand.
 The only difficulty was banging the legs on the weights as we tried to move from one spot to another.
 With over 400 shots during the portrait session, I never had any issues with power or recycle time.
 The Flashpoint (Godox) lights worked perfectly.

-My go to lens for portraits is a Nikon 70-200mm lens, but this environment was too cramped for it.
+My go-to lens for portraits is a Nikon 70-200mm lens, but this environment was too cramped for it.
 I took 5 headshots with it and everything else required the Nikon 24-70mm lens.
-I'm glad I had both, but the truth is that I only needed the shorter length here.
+I’m glad I had both, but the truth is that I only needed the shorter length here.

 Because of the location being so cramped, I decided to leave behind my tripod and tether table.
 It was the right call.
-While I generally want to tether during a portrait session, dong so in this gym would've been a big hassle.
+While I generally want to tether during a portrait session, doing so in this gym would’ve been a big hassle.
 We kept it light and mobile, using the LCD to examine our shots.

 Why I Prepare for a Portrait Session

 First off, preparation is in my nature.
 After all, I was an Eagle Scout.
 Our motto is “Be Prepared.”
-Some example I would be if I didn't live up to that advice.

 More important than that, I’m paranoid about forgetting something or screwing up.
 I’m not just the photographer on a portrait session.
 I’m the director and producer.
 People are looking to me to make sure that everything gets done and is ready on the day of the portrait session.
 I have to live up to that responsibility.